 Why contribute?

 The Getty Vocabularies are recognized as premier resources for indexing and retrieving information about art, architecture, and related disciplines such as art conservation.
-They contain coreferences to other resources where topics overlap; however, the Getty Vocabularies are unique in their global coverage of the defined domain, in citing published sources and contributors, in allowing interconnections among historical and current information, in accommodating the sometimes debated and ambiguous nature of art historical information, and in allowing complex relationships within and between Vocabularies.
+They contain coreferences and cross references to other resources where topics overlap; however, the Getty Vocabularies are unique in their global coverage of the defined domain, in citing published sources and contributors, in allowing interconnections among historical and current information, in accommodating the sometimes debated and ambiguous nature of art historical information, and in allowing complex relationships within and between Vocabularies.
 Although each Vocabulary requires a small set of minimum data, the data model allows for rich data that may be exploited for research and discovery.
 By contributing, institutions benefit from having their data incorporated in the greater whole of these standard Vocabularies, for their own use and for sharing with the broader community for linking, research, and discovery.

 How to contribute

-Submitted contributions are subjected to an established review procedure, which will determine if they meet the required standards, are in line with the goals and mission of the Getty Vocabulary Program and the Getty Research Institute, and are in a format compatible with processing the data.
+Submitted contributions are subjected to an established review procedure, which will determine if contributions meet the required standards, are in line with the goals and mission of the Getty Vocabulary Program and the Getty Research Institute, and are in a format compatible with processing the data.
 If accepted, contributions will be prioritized, processed, and published according to internal priorities and timetables.

 Standard spreadsheets